kubecost/docs/apis/governance-apis/cost-events-audit-api.md

 {% endhint %}

 {% hint style="warning" %}
-This feature is only officially supported on Kubecost Enterprise plans.
+Cost Events Audit API is a Kubecost Enterprise only feature.
 {% endhint %}

 The Cost Events Audit API aims to offer improved visibility on recent changes at cluster level and their estimated cost impact.